Letter To Prospective Students

-Our admission process includes evaluation of your grade point average (GPA) both overall and for upperdivision coursework; the verbal, quantitative, and analytical writing sections of the general Graduate Record Exam (GRE); at least three letters of recommendation (preferably from university faculty who know you well); your letter of intent and interviews with the faculty.
+Our admission process includes evaluation of your grade point average (GPA) both overall and for upper-division coursework; at least three letters of recommendation (preferably from university faculty who know you well); your letter of intent and interviews with the faculty.
+Please note that GRE scores are no longer required, but will be considered along with the aforementioned items, if received.
 Those students selected for in-person interviews will be contacted and invited for a specific interview date.

 The interview process is a day-long introduction to our programs, faculty and current students, as well as a review of your goals and interests.
 After the interviews, each faculty makes his/her own selection of students with the advice and consent of the other MFT faculty.
 Faculty decisions are based primarily on the perceived "fit" between a student's interests, interests of the program, the interests of the individual faculty member(s), and the number of students each faculty member can reasonably advise with their normal work load.
 Each of the ten faculty members will usually select one or two new students each year depending on program needs and constraints.